Book Donations for Correctional Libraries

 What we accept if materials are in good condition:

-- Current Non Fiction (psychology, self help, self improvement, relationships, starting your ownbusiness, business plans, career, English language dictionaries, health information, getting government grants, writing business plans, GED books, books on the trade, eg landscaping, roofing, etc.)
+- Current nonfiction (psychology, self-help, relationships, business plans, English language dictionaries, health information, getting government grants, GED books, books on a trade)

-- Anything on the NYT and Washington Post Bestseller Lists
+- Anything on the New York Times and Washington Post Bestseller Lists

-- Popular authors, like Grisham, Ludlum, Patterson, Stephen King, Alice Walker, Patricia Cornwell, Grafton, etc.
+- Popular authors, such as John Grisham, Robert Ludlum, James Patterson, Stephen King, Alice Walker, Patricia Cornwell, Sue Grafton, etc.

-- Mysteries, horror, romance, books by African-American writers.
+- Mysteries, horror, and romance books by African-American writers.

 What we do not accept: